Number : Season 12, serial 6 of 6.

 First Broadcast : 31 Jan – 7 Mar 1976.

-Whats good : Just like John Carpenter’s; The Thing – 6 years prior.
+Whats good : Just like John Carpenter’s; The Thing – 6 years before.
 Harrison Chase.
 Scorby.
 The Doc shows some nifty fisticuffs on Chase’s Limo driver.
 The Krynoid design and look.

 Whats bad : Nothing springs to mind.

-Review With Spoilers : Seeds Of Doom is the 6th and final episode of season 12.
-It would be fair to say that; Seeds Of Doom could infact, be a forerunner of John Carpenter’s : The Thing.
+Review With Spoilers : Seeds Of Doom is the sixth and final episode of season 12.
+It would be fair to say that; Seeds Of Doom could infact, be a forerunner of John Carpenter’s : The Thing movie.

 Just as you could also say, that Seeds Of Doom could have been influenced by the The Thing forerunner; The Thing From Another World; the Howard Hawks 50’s cold-war-influenced film.
 Or indeed, the 1950’s book, the Communism allegory; that inspired the Howard Hawks movie.
 Joseph Campbell’s – Who goes there?

-The Krynoid is an interesting baddie.
-In that, for a change; the humans knowingly bring this end-of-the-world scenario on themselves.
+The Krynoid is an interesting monster.
+In that, for a change; the humans knowingly bring this end-of-the-world scenario, on themselves.
 Despite warnings from the Doctor, who has run into the Krynoids before and witnessed their destructive behaviours.

 The scenes set in the Arctic base.
 Invoke the slow, suspenseful build-up of a Thing movie – as the Krynoid hunts down and kills the personnel; one-by-one.

-If that wasn’t enough, the introduction in the later parts of unhinged millionaire Botanist; Harrison Chase (creepily played by Tony Beckley) – as the secondary baddie in this piece, is a masterstroke.
-Chase is after the Krynoid pod and wants to add it to his rare collection of plants.
+If that wasn’t enough, the introduction – in the later parts of unhinged millionaire Botanist; Harrison Chase (creepily played by Tony Beckley) – as the secondary antagonist; is a masterstroke.
+Chase, is after the Krynoid pod and wants to add it – to his rare collection of plants.

 The man is clearly insane.
-As he plays creepy electronica music to them and sits cross-legged between his collection, whilst meditating; which he grows back at his estate in England.
+As he plays creepy electronica music to his plants.
+Whilst sitting cross-legged ‘between his collection, meditating; which he grows back at his private estate – in England.

-Once Chase gets his hands on the Krynoid seed, he thinks nothing of allowing it to infect his lead scientist Keeler and to then clincally study the change process; despite the poor man’s screams – for medical attention.
+Once Chase, gets his hands on the Krynoid seed; he thinks nothing of allowing it to infect and kill – his lead scientist Keeler; and to then clincally study the change process.
+Despite the poor man’s screams – for medical attention; which are denied.